skramm/jautocorrect/README.md

-# jautocorrect
+# jautograde

-Student Java code autocorrect
+Student Java code automatic grading

 (This is work in progress !)